-Once down on the beach, you’ll see more cows than people and set up camp wherever you want.
 Nyang Nyang is the perfect place for a “Cast Away” day out when you want to escape the Bali craziness.
 There are many shacks along the beach made of driftwood and other materials washed ashore by the tide.
-The coolest part about Nyang Nyang is all the seashell art hanging from the trees like you see below.
+The coolest part about Nyang Nyang is all the seashell art hanging from the trees as you can see below.

 Nyang Nyang isn’t only a beautiful stretch of sand, it’s also popular with surfers.
-Uncrowded rides of up to 150m can be had when conditions are good.
+Uncrowded rides of up to 150 meters can be had when conditions are good.
 But keep in mind that the wave is best suited for advanced surfers.

 Remember to check the tide to pick the ideal time to visit Nyang Nyang, high tide is best for swimming.

-Green bowl is a small white-sand beach also located on the southern coast, next to the abandoned Bali Cliff Resort.
+Green Bowl Beach is a small white-sand cove also located on the southern coast, next to the abandoned Bali Cliff Resort.
 It is known as one of the best surf spots on the island and is not suitable for beginners.

 To enter the parking area there is a fee of 5000 Rp, which all goes straight back into the local community.
 Access to the beach is from a long stairway through the jungle.
 So, unfortunately, this beach is not accessible for people with mobility issues either.
 Be aware of the monkeys, they will try to steal anything they can get their hands on if you get too close.